KelschLAB/TempNetViz/paper.md

 Another way to show the data is to display the graph associated with each timestep sequentially to create an animation.
 While this makes the structure less explicit, it makes the observation of the time evolution more intuitive.
 A slider is also provided to allow a finer control over the steps that are being displayed.

-The third way to represent the data is through the so-called temporal layout [CITE].
+The third way to represent the data is through the so-called temporal layout `@linhares2023visualisation`.
 In this view, the nodes are ordered along the y-axis, and the edges between each nodes are shown at each time step (see Fig. 2).

 ![Fig. 2: Example of temporal layout.](placeholder.png){ width=50% }